-Kantech MFP-4KWBL-BK ioSmart WristBand Mifare Plus EV2 4K
+Kantech ioSmart WristBand Mifare Plus EV2 4K

 The Kantech MFP-4KWBL-BK is an encrypted contactless wristband credential designed for enterprise access control in Kantech ioSmart environments.
 Built on Mifare Plus EV2 4K technology with full cryptographic protection, this 195mm elastomer band eliminates the operational friction of badge holders, lanyards, and card readers — wearers simply tap the wristband to any ioSmart reader.
 Ideal for organizations deploying dual-credential strategies (employees + visitors), healthcare facilities managing staff rotation, and high-security sites where credential loss or forgery poses compliance risk.